 For my Elizabeth, without you, I would have been lost forever.
 November 8, 1952.

-Emma studied their photo for a moment and smiled.
+She studied their photo for a moment and smiled.
 She could see the happiness on both their faces.
 She turned her attention back to the envelope.
-Emma pulled the letter from inside, placing it on the desk.
+She pulled the letter from inside, placing it on the desk.
 As she unfolded it, she smoothed it, so it would lie flat.
 She began to read.

 My Dearest Emma,